As an Amazon Associate we earn from qualifying purchases.

 Peppermint hot chocolate is a mixture of cocoa, sugar, and milk with peppermint extract.
 It’s a perfect holiday drink and a great base for a boozy nightcap.
 The kind of peppermint for a peppermint hot chocolate can either come from pure extract or can be melted out of peppermint candies like peppermint swirls or candy canes.

 This more mature peppermint hot chocolate is perfect for your next holiday date night or party.
 It is easy enough to whip up on the fly.
-We recommend serving this peppermint hot chocolate in a jar or fancy glass mug!
+I recommend serving this peppermint hot chocolate in a jar or fancy glass mug!

-Our Approach to Peppermint Hot Chocolate
+My Approach to Peppermint Hot Chocolate

-Our recommended base ratio for chocolate syrup is 1 part cocoa powder, 1 part water, to 2 parts sugar.
+My recommended base ratio for chocolate syrup is 1 part cocoa powder, 1 part water, to 2 parts sugar.
 This will give you a thick chocolate syrup so it will not dilute whatever you want to put it on.

 From this basic ratio, you can add and augment the syrup to any number of things.